-We are advancing TNX-102 for the management of fibromyalgia, or FM.
-We expect TNX-102 could be approved by FDA after two efficacy studies and a safety exposure study that together would expose the minimum number of FM patients that satisfy FDA's standards, whereas drug products based on novel active ingredients need exposure to significantly more study subjects.
-We have developed a number of innovative formulations of cyclobenzaprine, including TNX-102 2.4 mg sublingual tablet, or TNX-102 SL, as well as TNX-102 2.4 mg promicellar gelatin capsule, or TNX-102 gelcap.
-We have generated clinical data which support the further development of both TNX-102 SL and TNX-102 gelcap, and we plan to initiate a pivotal efficacy trial that will evaluate the TNX-102 SL formulation in FM in the first quarter of 2013.
+We are advancing TNX-102 SL for the management of fibromyalgia, or FM.
+We believe that TNX-102 SL could be approved by the FDA for the treatment of FM following two efficacy studies and a safety exposure study that, together, would expose the minimum number of FM patients that would satisfy FDA's standards, whereas drug products based on novel active ingredients need exposure to significantly more study subjects.
+We plan to initiate a pivotal efficacy trial in the first quarter of 2013 that will evaluate this candidate in FM.

-We are advancing TNX-105 for the management of post-traumatic stress disorder, or PTSD.
-We plan to conduct a clinical proof-of-concept trial of TNX-105 in PTSD in 2013.
+We are also advancing TNX-102 SL for the management of post-traumatic stress disorder, or PTSD.
+We held a pre-Investigation New Drug meeting with the FDA in October 2012, and we plan to conduct a clinical proof-of-concept trial of TNX-102 SL in PTSD in 2013.